nlsy/GPSTrackerServer/README.md

 This repository contains a Server for a GPS/GSM Tracker.

 ## Getting started
 The `config.php.sample` file has to be renamed to `config.php`.
-It contains all the needed settings.
+It needs to contain all the needed settings for a database connection.
 Also the file `mapsconfig.js.sample` has to be renamed to `mapsconfig.js.` and the Google maps API key has to be added there.

 ## General description